Pumpkin Pie Oatmeal Bowl

 - banana slices

 - This method suggests cooking the dates down, but you can blend the dates with the cashews and water instead of cooking it down.
-Add an extra 1/4 cup of water when blending the cashews and dates.

 - If your blender is not very strong, soak the cashews in hot water for about 30 minutes.

 - If you have a nut allergy, swap out the cashews with unsweetened soy milk or other plant-based milk.